 Without doubt the most spectacular archaeological recovery from Pergamon is the Great Altar of Pergamon.
 This monumental altar, dedicated to Zeus and Athena, was built to commemorate the victory of the Attalids over the Gauls.
-The battle is alluded to by the colossal, allegorical gigantomachy frieze.
+The colossal, allegorical gigantomachy frieze alludes to this battle.
 Such is the size and splendor of this structure that it is housed in its own museum in Berlin.

 To find out more: Timetravelrome.2